linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

     1.02 ± 0.10 times faster than './binary-tree.py 10'
 {{< /output >}}

-You can see above that each script was benchmarked for a different number of runs.
-Using the `--min-runs` option, you can have `hyperfine` guarantee at least a given number of runs for each command.
+You can see from the output that each script was benchmarked for a different number of runs.
+Using the `--min-runs` flag, you can have `hyperfine` guarantee at least a given number of runs for each command.

-Here is another example that does just that, and also uses the `--prepare` option instead of the `--warmup` option to give a different perspective:
+Below is another example that does just that, and also uses the `--prepare` flag instead of the `--warmup` flag to give a different perspective.

     hyperfine --min-runs 60 --prepare 'sync; echo 3 | sudo tee /proc/sys/vm/drop_caches' './binary-tree.pl 10' './binary-tree.py 10'